pandas-dev/pandas/doc/source/io.rst

     used.
 (A sequence should be given if the DataFrame uses MultiIndex).
   - ``mode`` : Python write mode, default 'w'
-  - ``encoding``: a string representing the encoding to use if the contents are non-ASCII, for python versions prior to 3
+  - ``encoding``: a string representing the encoding to use if the contents are non-ASCII, for Python versions prior to 3
   - ``line_terminator``: Character sequence denoting line end (default '\\n')
   - ``quoting``: Set quoting rules as in csv module (default csv.QUOTE_MINIMAL).
 Note that if you have set a `float_format` then floats are converted to strings and csv.QUOTE_NONNUMERIC will treat them as non-numeric
   - ``quotechar``: Character used to quote fields (default '"')